clearlinux/clear-linux-documentation/source/clear-linux/reference/collaboration/writing-guide.rst

 remove the product name with no change in meaning, which keeps the content concise and scannable.

 Avoid using the product name in page titles and headings.
-Keep page titles and headings concise and descriptive of the topic.

 Make content scannable
 **********************

 Organize your content to make it scannable for the reader, which helps them find what they need quickly, and helps them understand more efficiently.

 * **Put the most important content first.** Make sure your introduction clearly communicates what the reader can find on the page.
 Organize supporting information towards the end of the page.
 * **Write scannable headings.** Think of headings as the outline for your content.
 Write headings that are short, specific, and use `Parallelism`_.
   Top level headings should show the most important subjects on the page.
 * **Write great link text.** Great link text tells the reader what they can expect when they click on a link.
 It also helps make the page more scannable.
   Follow our guidelines for writing `Link text`_.

 Link text
 =========

 All links in content should follow these guidelines:

 * **Write descriptive link text**: Link text should describe where the link goes, without having to read the surrounding text.
 * **Keep link text concise**: Use only the words needed to accurately describe the destination.
 * **Use unique link text**: Each link on a page should be unique.
 If users see the same link text twice on a page, they'll assume it goes to the same place.
 * **Start link text with keywords**: Frontload the link text with the most important words to help users scan the text.
 * **Avoid generic text**: Don't use generic, uninformative link text such as "click here" or "read more".

 For example: